SharjAhmed/rock-paper-scissors-lizard-spock/README.md

         - Images would stay as previous choice when game reset instead of going back to the starting "Ready" image.
         - After meeting with my mentor, Jubril Akolade, we discovered I was overcomplicating the JS and he helped me resolve the issue by using the same code as the page load (Thanks Jubril!)
     - ### No alt attributes for images
-        - Lighthouse results were not good due to images not having alt attributes
+        - Lighthouse and JSHint results were not good due to images not having alt attributes.
-        - After researching, found out how to add an alt attribute to an image created in JS.
+        - After researching, found out how to add an alt attribute to an image created in JS (via [stackoverflow.com](https://stackoverflow.com/questions/15471688/adding-alt-attribute-to-image-in-javascript)).
 - ### Unfixed bugs
     - No unfixed bugs